francoposa/tower-otel-http-metrics/README.md

 use tower::ServiceBuilder;
 use tower_otel_http_metrics;

-const SERVICE_NAME: &str = "example-tower-http-service";
+const SERVICE_NAME: &str = "example-hyper-http-service";
 // Metric export interval should be less than or equal to 15s
 // if the metrics may be converted to Prometheus metrics.
 // Prometheus' query engine and compatible implementations